 Take a Proactive Approach to Preventing Vision Loss

 Glaucoma is a disease that develops when the optic nerve sustains gradual, cumulative damage.
-Over 3 million Americans have glaucoma, but only half of those know they have it.
 Early intervention is key to preventing permanent vision loss from this disease.

 Some patients have a higher chance of developing glaucoma, including people: